babanomania/form-buddy/README.md

 Open `http://localhost:5173` to try it out.

+The service worker is only registered in production builds.
+Run `npm run build` followed by `npm run preview` to test offline support.

 ### Training the ML model

 The repository includes a small Python script that trains a text